 Visiting Cape Cod, Massachusetts with your Dog?

-We've got you - and Fido! - covered with our recent blog!
+We've got you - and Fido - well covered!

-Top 10 destinations to visit when in Cape Cod with your dog!
+10 destinations to visit in Cape Cod with your dog!

 9. Pick up after your dog & be respectful of others